Gary W. Johnston: Military career

-In his 34 year career in the United States Army, Johnston held command at every level from company to two-star general.
+In his 34-year career in the United States Army, Johnston held command at every level from company to two-star general.
 He served in outside the contiguous United States in Germany, Hawaii, and Afghanistan.

-Johnston’s career skewed toward US operations in Southwest Asia.
+Johnston's career skewed toward US operations in Southwest Asia.
 Early in his career, he served in Operation Desert Storm as a squadron intelligence officer in the 3rd Armored Cavalry (1990–1991).
 From 2005 to 2018, he served four tours in Afghanistan, commanding the 165th MI Battalion as part of Combined Joint Task Force (CJTF) 76, then the 504th Battlefield Surveillance Brigade as part of CJTF 82.
 He returned to Afghanistan eighteen months later, serving as the deputy J-2 for the International Security Assistance Force (ISAF) Joint Command in Afghanistan (2014).

 Returning to the US, Johnston was assigned as G-2 of the XVIII Airborne Corps (2012–2015), before becoming J-2 at U.S. Special Operations Command (USSOCOM) from 2016 to 2017.
 In late 2017 Johnston deployed to Afghanistan for the last time, dual-hatted as J-2 for U.S. Forces in Afghanistan and the Deputy Chief of Staff, Intelligence for the NATO Resolute Support Mission.

 Command of INSCOM

 From June 2018 to July 2021, Johnston moved to Fort Belvoir, Virginia, to lead U.S. Army Intelligence and Security Command (INSCOM), the Army component of the U.S. Intelligence Community and the Central Security Service.
 Despite the limitations imposed by the COVID-19 pandemic, during his tenure Johnston spearheaded the development of Army Counterintelligence Command and activation of a dedicated military intelligence group for Army Cyber Command.
-As commander of INSCOM, Johnston also led investigations into the suicides of his senior enlisted advisor, Command Sergeant Major Eric M. Schmitz, and clandestine intelligence operative sergeant first class Michael Froede.
+As commander of INSCOM, Johnston also led investigations into the death of his senior enlisted advisor, Command Sergeant Major Eric M. Schmitz, and suicide of clandestine intelligence operative sergeant first class Michael Froede.

 Johnston relinquished command in July 2021 and after terminal leave, retired in October 2021.

 Retirement

-Following his retirement in October 2021, Johnston joined the board of North Carolina-based defense contractor Leyden Solutions.
+Following his retirement in October 2021, Johnston joined the board of North Carolina–based defense contractor Leyden Solutions.

 Personal life

-Johnston was born in Russellville, Arkansas in 1964.
+Johnston was born in Russellville, Arkansas, in 1964.
 He attended Arkansas Tech University, graduating in 1987 and earning a commission into the Army through ROTC.

 He was married to Army Brigadier General Amy E. Johnston (née Hannah), a public affairs officer whose tenure as the Army's Chief of Public Affairs was mired in controversy over her handling of the murder of specialist Vanessa Guillén, and a survey of her leadership climate in which 97% of subordinates described as hostile, including concerns of sexual and racial harassment.
-Amy Johnston retired in February 2022, after receiving a General Officer’s Memorandum of Reprimand.
+Amy Johnston retired in February 2022, after receiving a General Officer's Memorandum of Reprimand.